Unreal-Dan/RekordBoxSongExporter/README.md

 the track.
 When you fade from one deck into the other Rekordbox will update the 'master', this will trigger the hack to log the new track title and artist.

-There is also edge-case support for when you load a new track onto the master deck.
+There is also edge-case support for when you load a new track onto the master deck while one is already playing there.
-This would probably sound horrible, but the song will still be logged correctly.
+F for your terrible transition, but rest assured the song will still be logged correctly.

 This works with either two or four decks.